gnarmis/cozy/README.md

 	POST '/nodes', params[:type, :node] 					=> create a node PUT '/nodes', params[:type, :node, :content] 	=> update a node DELETE '/nodes', params[:type, :node] 				=> delete a node

-##The Vision (so far)
-Cozy intends to be a static RESTful backend that is general enough to support a number of clients.
-It is also quite experimental and is meant to be an exploration of ideas.
-It's a self-educational safari into the wild jungles of web frameworks, if you will.

 ##ToDo

 - <del>make a simple read function with an associated model that interacts with the filesystem</del>